Everything you need to know about kids bank accounts

 At what age can kids open a bank account?

-While most banks usually have minimum age requirements for children's bank accounts, there are some exceptions.
-For example, Santander's 1|2|3 Mini account is available for all children under 17.
+While most banks usually have minimum age requirements for kids bank accounts, there are some exceptions.
+For example, Santander's 1|2|3 Mini account is available for all children under 18.
 If you want to open a bank account for an infant and start setting money aside for their future, this is one option to look into.

-What do I need to open a kids' bank account?
+What do I need to open a kids bank account?

-Different banks may have different requirements, but here's what you'll usually need to open a children's bank account:
+Different banks may have different requirements, but you'll usually need:

 • your ID